Tanzania arrests opposition leaders, foiling post-election protests

-NAIROBI (Reuters) - Tanzanian opposition presidential candidate Tundu Lissu has been arrested, his Chadema party said on Monday after police thwarted planned opposition protests against last week’s election by detaining several officials of the main opposition party.
+NAIROBI (Reuters) - Tanzanian opposition presidential candidate Tundu Lissu was briefly detained on Monday, his Chadema party said after police foiled planned opposition protests against last week’s election by arresting prominent officials in the main opposition party.

 The opposition has demanded a re-run of the vote, citing what they called widespread suspected fraud, and called for protests against the outcome, which returned President John Magufuli to office with 84% of the vote on Oct.
 28.